TotalTechGeek/aes-js/README.md

 Initialization Vectors
 -----------

 Each of the block cipher modes above (except ECB) rely upon an initialization vector for the security of the encryption scheme.
+If this value is not set, and the same key is re-used, your encryption could be broken.

-If an initialization vector is not provided, it will default to a null initialization vector (except in counter mode, where it will start at 1).
+If an initialization vector is not provided, it will default to a null initialization vector (except in counter mode, where it will default to 1).

-If a boolean set to true is passed in, one will be randomly generated (taking advantage of cryptographically secure random generators when possible).
-It does not need to be kept secret, it merely needs to be unique and random.
+Optionally, if a boolean (set to true) is passed as an IV, one will be randomly generated, taking advantage of cryptographically secure random generators when possible.
+This value does not need to be kept secret.

-It is common practice to place the IV at the start of the payload, in plain text.
+It is common practice to concatenate the IV at the beginning of the encrypted payload.

-You will be able to retrieve the initialization vector by calling a function.
+You will be able to retrieve the initialization vector from the cipher by calling a function.

 Example: